therealkratika/github-skills-challenge/README.md

    - memory: 91%
    - log level: `ERROR`
    - reason: `High response time`, `High CPU utilization`, `High memory utilization`, `Error log detected`

-## Senario
-we have given a payment service application which records set of operational observtions.
-Each record contains a timestamp, the service name, response time, CPU usage, memory usage, a log level, and a message.
 ## 5. Event-processing flow
 The project uses a simple event-stream simulation made of these components:
 - `Event/message`: the anomaly object created after detection